Amazon VPC Functionality

-- Create an Amazon Virtual Private Cloud on AWS's scalable infrastructure, and specify its private IP address range from any range you choose.
+- Create an Amazon VPC on AWS's scalable infrastructure and specify its private IP address range from any range you choose.

 - Divide your VPC’s private IP address range into one or more public or private subnets to facilitate running applications and services in your VPC.

 - Control inbound and outbound access to and from individual subnets using network access control lists.

 - Store data in Amazon S3 and set permissions such that the data can only be accessed from within your Amazon VPC.

 - Assign multiple IP addresses and attach multiple elastic network interfaces to instances in your VPC.